 Against: more grim events than uplifting moments.

-P.S.
-If you found this interesting, you may like to check out my other reviews, including Central European melancholy; an an eclectic selection of books such as Prep, Lee Child’s Jack Reacher novels, The Alan Clark Diaries, the works of Barbara Tuchman, Julian Barnes, The Museum of Innocence; and of course 11 Reasons to read Trollope.
+If you found this interesting, you may like to check out my other reviews.
+These include Central European melancholy – relevant to this review.
+I review an an eclectic selection of books.
+See my reviews of Prep, Lee Child’s Jack Reacher novels, The Alan Clark Diaries, the works of Barbara Tuchman, Julian Barnes, The Museum of Innocence; and of course 11 Reasons to read Trollope.
 I have also reviewed enough Wodehouse to have installed a PG Wodehouse tab.